ebezjian/currencyproject/README.md

 ## Setup

-- [Click to view Github repository](https://github.com/ebezjian/TODO.git) Or simply paste the following url into your prefered browser https://github.com/ebezjian/TODO.git
+- [Click to view Github repository](https://github.com/ebezjian/currencyproject.git) Or simply paste the following url into your prefered browser https://github.com/ebezjian/currencyproject.git
 - To Clone repository simply click the green Code button and copy the url
 - Using a prefered terminal type command 'git clone paste-url-here
 - Alternetivly click the Set up in Desktop button
 - Open the index file to view site
-- [Click to open active site in Github]) (https://ebezjian.github.io/TODO/) Or simply paste the following url into your prefered browser https://ebezjian.github.io/TODO/
+- [Click to open active site in Github]) (https://ebezjian.github.io/currencyproject/) Or simply paste the following url into your prefered browser https://ebezjian.github.io/currencyproject/
+- you will need to add an extension to block CORS

 ## Specifications